Wiretapper

-Wiretapper is a 1955 crime drama biopic directed by Dick Ross, written by John O'Dea, and starring Bill Williams, Georgia Lee and Douglas Kennedy.
-The scenario of the film was based on a true story of Jim Vaus Jr.
+Wiretapper is a 1955 American biographical crime drama film directed by Dick Ross, written by John O'Dea, and starring Bill Williams, Georgia Lee and Douglas Kennedy.
+The scenario of the film was based on the true story of Jim Vaus Jr. The score was composed by Ralph Carmichael.

 Plot

 Jim Vaus returns from the war and marries Alice.
 He struggles to make a living.
 He was hired by Charles Rumsden to fix a doorbell, and realizes that his client is a mob boss.
 Alice discovers the source of Jim's income and their relationship was expired and strained to the breaking point.
 She forces Jim to attend a Billy Graham's Los Angeles Crusade, in her attempt to save their marriage and Jim's soul.